Athabasca (Alberta provincial electoral district): History

-The Athabasca electoral district was one of the original 25 electoral districts contested in the 1905 Alberta general election upon Alberta joining Confederation in September 1905.
-Throughout the years the district's boundaries would continue to change; however, the district would remain in North-East Alberta throughout the 81 years of its existence.
+The Athabasca electoral district was one of the original 25 electoral districts contested in the 1905 Alberta general election upon Alberta becoming a province in September 1905.
+Throughout the years the boundaries of this district in northeast Alberta changed.

-The Athabasca electoral district would return a single member to the Legislative Assembly through first-past-the-post system of voting from 1905 until 1924, when the United Farmers government introduced the new The Alberta Election Act which would institute instant-runoff voting in rural electoral districts throughout the province.
-Instant-runoff voting would remain until the Social Credit government introduced amendments to The Election Act prior to the 1959 Alberta general election which returned every district in the province to a single member elected through first-past-the-post voting system.
-Instant-runoff voting would have a relatively minor effect on the Athabasca district, as elected members received a plurality of votes (above 50%) in all general elections besides 1926, 1940 and 1955.
+The Athabasca electoral district returned a single member to the Legislative Assembly through first-past-the-post system of voting from 1905 until 1924, when the United Farmers government introduced a new The Alberta Election Act which instituted instant-runoff voting in rural electoral districts throughout the province.
+Instant-runoff voting remained in use until the Social Credit government amended The Election Act prior to the 1959 Alberta general election.
+The new Act returned every district in the province to a single member elected through first-past-the-post voting system.
+Instant-runoff voting had no evident impact on the results in the Athabasca district, as a candidate received a majority of votes (above 50%) in the first round of counting in all general elections besides 1926, 1940 and 1955.
+In those three cases the candidate in the winning position in the first round went on to be elected even after vote transfers.

 The Athabasca district was re-distributed prior to the 1986 Alberta general election.
 The area the district covered was merged with Lac La Biche to form the riding of Athabasca-Lac La Biche.